ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    i.
 Drag a file to the box or click to upload.
 Selected files are listed in the **Selected file(s)** section.

       You can add multiple files of the same file type.
 The available file type options are CSV, Parquet, JSON, ORC, and AVRO.
-The maximum cumulative file size must be within 500 MB.
+The maximum cumulative file size must be within 2 GB.
       {: note}

    ii.
 Select a transient storage bucket from the drop down to temporarily store uploaded files.